This post may contain affiliate links. Read our disclosure policy here.

 A chain stitch is as simple as taking your crochet hook, putting it through the loop, wrapping the end around another piece of yarn and pulling it back through your loop.

 Just like this.
 Do this 25 times for the first row.

-Moving on to the next row gets a little complicated but it’s easy to get used to.
-First do an extra chain stitch (so you really make 26 chain stitches in the first row).
+Moving on to the next row gets a little complicated, but it’s easy to get used to quickly.
+First, do an extra chain stitch (so you really make 26 chain stitches in the first row).
 Then bring your hook and put it through the top of the second to last loop on the chain (backwards from the direction you were just going).
 Once through that loop, grab the yarn and pull it through one loop (you should have 3 loops on your hook if you did this right).

 Your hook should look like this.
 3 loops on it.